You have to submit a final accounting package for shipments you import into Canada. In most cases, a complete accounting package consists of:

 If you are using release on minimum documentation (RMD), your invoice must contain:

-To account for commercial goods, you usually have to document the importation on Form B3 (PDF, 151 KB), which must include:
+To account for commercial goods, you usually have to document the importation on Form B3, Canada Customs Coding Form, which must include:

 As a new importer, you may need help completing Form B3.
 You can also refer to Memorandum D17-1-10, Coding of Customs Accounting Documents.